abbierm/RecursionWorksheet/README.md

 #### There are two optional command line arguments.
 If you don't include these the program will assume the default values.

-        1. -n Specify the number of worksheets to create.
+1. -n - Specify the number of worksheets to create.
 The default is set at 5. "make" is the only command that uses the -n command.

-        2. -d specify the date (or what you want to name the folder).
-The default is set at today's date.
+2. -d - Specify the date (or what you want to name the folder).
+The default is set at the current date.